 Leaders often focus on a singular “node” of an ecosystem and fail to holistically understand the importance of all the ecosystem elements.
-In response, we developed an Innovation Ecosystem Framework—a helpful guide and an on-going reminder of the elements necessary for effective ecosystem development.
+In response, we developed an Ecosystem Framework—a helpful guide and an on-going reminder of the elements necessary for effective ecosystem development.

 We help organizations build effective innovation ecosystems.
 And we’ve worked with companies, government agencies, universities, research labs, science parks, entrepreneurs and others across the globe to create ecosystems to accelerate good ideas to market more rapidly.

 Health care technology companies participate in a fragmented ecosystem.
 There is as much competition as cooperation.
 Large companies struggle to find the most productive ways to work with entrepreneurial companies and vice versa.
 The result is missed opportunities to master emerging technologies and new service models.
 This is in part based on internal pressures, where success is driven by meeting near-term goals.
 The focus on the short term leaves little time to think beyond today or outside the needs of a specific business unit.

 Challenges also exist at the state and federal levels with misaligned reimbursement models and complex regulatory requirements.
 However, the environment is finally beginning to change.
 We see a move towards value-based care and customers who feel empowered to make healthcare choices and voice their expectations.
 This means we have the opportunity to rethink collaboration, redefine co-creation, and realign around the unprecedented opportunity to impact health and disease.